tarantool/shard/README.md

 =========================
 [![Tests status](https://travis-ci.org/tarantool/shard.svg?branch=master)](https://travis-ci.org/tarantool/shard)

-Library for sharding in [tarantool 1.6] (http://tarantool.org).
-Implemented single-phase and two-phase protocol operations (queue and batching support), monitoring the availability of nodes and the possibility of automatic exclusion from the system.
-The following describes the functions of the library with examples of use.
-In the basic implementation the first element in tuple is used as key element.
+An application-level library that provides sharding and client-side reliable replication for [tarantool 1.6] (http://tarantool.org).
+Implements a single-phase and two-phase protocol operations (with batching support), monitors availability of nodes and automatically expells failed nodes from the cluster.

+To shard data across nodes, a variant of consistent hashing is used.
+The shard key is determined automatically based on sharded space description.

+The following describes functions of the library with examples of use.

 Install
 -------